-It is important that when there is any doubt as to whether good reason can be accepted, it must be referred to a decision maker.
+It is important, when there is any doubt as to whether good reason can be accepted, that it is referred to a decision maker.
 A clear explanation of why the case is not being decided locally should also be included with the referral.